 And from Spring Financial Planning .

-It is estimated there are close to 200 financial planners providing fee-only, advice-only financial planning in Canada.
+It is estimated there are over 200 financial planners providing fee-only, advice-only financial planning in Canada.
 In contrast, there are 18,000 Certified Financial Planners, 25,000 financial planners and 90,000 financial advisers in Canada.

 That means about 1/6 of 1% of this country’s financial advisers provide advice-only financial planning.
 But it is a growing trend and it is very popular with Canadians.
 Rona Birenbaum of Caring for Clients recently reported that she does not have the capacity to take on all of the new client requests.